SaiHarshitha03/databricks-training/week1/day1/README.md

 # Week 1 - Day 1

-## Overview

-Today I learned the basics of SQL and practiced different SQL queries using Employee, Department, and Project tables.

-The tables were created using the provided `schema.sql` file and queries were executed in DB-Fiddle.
-Practice questions were taken from the SQL practice sheet

----

-## Files Included
+## Objective

-* `schema.sql` → Table creation queries
-* `queries.sql` → SQL practice queries and solutions
-* `output.txt` → Query outputs
-* `README.md` → Day 1 documentation

----
+To learn and practice basic to intermediate SQL queries using DB Fiddle and gain hands-on experience in database operations.

-## Tools Used
+## Platform Used

-* SQL
-* DB-Fiddle
-* GitHub

----
+* **DB Fiddle** – Used for writing, executing, and testing SQL queries.

-## Topics Practiced
+## Topics Covered

-* SELECT queries
-* WHERE clause
-* LIKE operator
+* Basic Queries (`SELECT`, `WHERE`)
+* String Matching (`LIKE`, Pattern Matching)
+* Date Queries (`YEAR`, `MONTH`, `DATE` Functions)
-* Aggregate functions
+* Aggregate Functions (`SUM`, `AVG`, `MIN`, `MAX`, `COUNT`)
+* `GROUP BY` and `HAVING`
+* `ORDER BY` (Sorting Data)
+* Joins (`INNER JOIN`, `LEFT JOIN`)
-* GROUP BY
+* Nested Queries
-* HAVING clause
+* Correlated Queries

+## Tasks Completed

+* Created database tables using the provided `datacreation.sql` script.
+* Practiced and executed **65 SQL queries** covering various SQL concepts.
+* Performed data filtering, grouping, sorting, and aggregation.
+* Worked with multiple related tables:

-* ORDER BY
+  * Employee
-* JOIN queries
+  * Department
-* Nested queries
+  * Project

----
+* Applied joins and subqueries to solve real-world database problems.

 ## Key Learnings

+* Developed a strong understanding of SQL query writing.
-* Learned how to retrieve and filter data from tables.
+* Learned how to retrieve and manipulate data efficiently.
-* Practiced writing SQL queries.
-* Understood joins and aggregate functions.
+* Understood relationships between tables and database normalization concepts.
+* Used joins to combine data from multiple tables.
+* Applied aggregate functions and grouping techniques for data analysis.
-* Learned basics of nested and correlated queries.
+* Implemented nested and correlated subqueries for complex requirements.

----

-## Outputs

-Query outputs are saved in `output.txt`.

----

-## Status
+## Summary

-Day 1 tasks completed successfully.
+Successfully practiced and implemented **65 SQL queries** ranging from basic to advanced levels.
+Gained hands-on experience in database querying, data analysis, joins, aggregation, and subquery techniques, strengthening overall SQL fundamentals and problem-solving skills.